When you’re stuck at home, read these wanderlust books to inspire travel!

 The Lord of the Rings series by J.R.R.
 Tolkien

 Rutherford makes cities come alive in his novels through the lives of multiple generations of fictional families.
-This bucket list trip is actually coming true for me this month!!
-We have a whirlwind trip planned that hits all the major sites of Ireland.
-I cannot wait!
+In the Princes of Ireland, he begins telling the incredible saga of Dublin.

 The Pioneer Woman: Black Heels to Tractor Wheels by Ree Drummond